-Are You Getting a Monthly Payment for Your Kids?
+Should You Be Getting Monthly Payments for Your Kids?
 Check the IRS's Child Tax Credit Portal

 The IRS has an online tool that will help you track and manage your monthly child tax credit payments (although it's not fully functional yet).

-If you're wondering if the IRS is going to send you a child tax credit payment, there's an easy way to find out.
+If you're wondering if the IRS should be sending you monthly child tax credit payments, there's an easy way to find out.
 Use the Child Tax Credit Update Portal on the IRS's website.
 Right now, this online tool lets you:

 - See if you're eligible for monthly payments;